By the end of this section, you will be able to:

 The theory that rational private households might shift their saving to offset government saving or borrowing is known as Ricardian equivalence because the idea has intellectual roots in the writings of the early nineteenth-century economist David Ricardo (1772–1823).
 If Ricardian equivalence holds completely true, then in the national saving and investment identity, any change in budget deficits or budget surpluses would be completely offset by a corresponding change in private saving.
 As a result, changes in government borrowing would have no effect at all on either physical capital investment or trade balances.

 In practice, the private sector only sometimes and partially adjusts its savings behavior to offset government budget deficits and surpluses.
-Figure 31.7 shows the patterns of U.S. government budget deficits and surpluses and the rate of private saving—which includes saving by both households and firms—since 1980.
+Figure 31.6 shows the patterns of U.S. government budget deficits and surpluses and the rate of private saving—which includes saving by both households and firms—since 1980.
 The connection between the two is not at all obvious.
 In the mid-1980s, for example, government budget deficits were quite large, but there is no corresponding surge of private saving.
 However, when budget deficits turn to surpluses in the late 1990s, there is a simultaneous decline in private saving.
-When budget deficits get very large in 2008 and 2009, on the other hand, there is some sign of a rise in saving.
+When budget deficits got very large in 2008 and 2009, there was another a rise in saving.
+When the deficit increased again in 2020, saving jumped up as well.
 A variety of statistical studies based on the U.S. experience suggests that when government borrowing increases by $1, private saving rises by about 30 cents.
-A World Bank study done in the late 1990s, looking at government budgets and private saving behavior in countries around the world, found a similar result.
+A World Bank study from the late 1990s, looking at government budgets and private saving behavior in countries around the world, found a similar result.

-If the funding for a larger budget deficit comes from international financial investors, then a budget deficit may be accompanied by a trade deficit.
-In some countries, this pattern of a twin deficits has set the stage for international financial investors first to send their funds to a country and cause an appreciation of its exchange rate and then to pull their funds out and cause a depreciation of the exchange rate and a financial crisis as well.
+If the funding for a larger budget deficit comes from international financial investors, then a trade deficit may accompany a budget deficit.
+In some countries, this pattern of twin deficits has set the stage for international financial investors first to send their funds to a country and cause an appreciation of its exchange rate and then to pull their funds out and cause a depreciation of the exchange rate and a financial crisis as well.
 It depends on whether funding comes from international financial investors.